-It’s important as you consider what to buy that you factor in where to keep your boat as this can be an additional and sometimes significant expense.
+As you consider what to buy, it’s important that you factor in where to keep your boat as this can be an additional and sometimes significant expense.

 Hidden Costs of Boat Ownership

-Any experienced boat owner will tell you to be prepared for some additional expenses when it comes to boat ownership.
-Of course, you might prepare for the boat’s actual cost but don’t be caught unprepared for a host of other additional expenses related to boat ownership.
+Any experienced boat owner will tell you to be prepared for some additional expenses regarding boat ownership.
+Of course, you might prepare for the boat’s actual cost but don’t be caught unprepared for other additional expenses related to boat ownership.

 Let’s take a closer look at some of those costs.